Close Alert Banner

 Confidentiality

 Information you share with intake staff and your counsellor will remain confidential.
-We will only release it if we are legally required to tell other professionals.
+We will only release it without consent if we are legally required to.

 FSD cannot take a position in third-party matters, which may include situations involving: